Protocol Support

 wayland-info | rg xdg_toplevel_icon_manager_v1Server-Side Decorations

-Sweets draws window borders itself, so it asks clients not to draw their own
+Sweets draws window borders itself, so it asks clients not to draw title bars.

-Current policy: both default to server-side.
+Both default to server-side.
 For xdg-decoration Sweets forces server-side mode on every toplevel and re-asserts it if a client renegotiates.
-For KDE server-decoration it advertises a server-side default mode, which is the signal those clients read to drop their client-side decorations.
+For KDE server-decoration it advertises a server-side default mode, the signal those clients read to drop their own decorations.

 # smoke test